Mark2Mark/variable-font-preview/README.md

 - Implement plugin manager purchase & offer trial version.
 - New Feature: Magnifier.
 Click in view to show/hide, `cmd` + move mouse to reposition.
 - Implement new layer shapes API.
-- minimum height for preview in EditTab.
+- Minimum height for preview in EditTab.
 It cannot collapse anymore, which lead to some confusion.
 Thanks Minjoo!
 - New Feature: User choice to use rounded or decimal values with sliders.